Course Description

 Gear Hobbing Cutting Parameters to Optimize the Hobbing Process

-What Are the Primary Gear Hobbing Cutting Parameters?
+What are the Primary Gear Hobbing Cutting Parameters?
 Primary gear hobbing cutting parameters include the radial feed rate, the axial feed rate, the work spindle